 How to prepare

-Cracking open quail eggs is slightly different from opening chicken eggs.
-You can tap the shell against a hard surface or thin edge to create a small crack, then use your fingers to pull apart the shell gently.
-However, their shells and membranes are thicker and may be harder to pierce through.
+Cracking them open is slightly different from opening chicken eggs.
+You can tap the shell against a hard surface or thin edge to create a small crack, then use your fingers to pull the shell apart.

-A more effective approach is using a small knife.
-Hold the egg firmly with one hand, pointed side up.
 Create a transverse line by making a small cut across the top.
 Gently twist the knife to enlarge the cut and loosen the shell.

 Quail eggs can be prepared similarly to chicken eggs, with boiling being a popular method.
 You can serve them as a snack or add them to salads, soups, or other dishes.